OKLAB2016/parse-and-unite/README.md

 Choose your error rate, this rate is in percentage.
 Peptides lower than this thrashhold will be excluded

 Choose your running mode:
-## 1- default :
+## 1- Default :

-quantify variable isotopic labeling difference
+Quantify variable isotopic labeling difference.

-## 2- label free:
+## 2- Label free:

-quantify peptide's pick area based on label free
+Quantify peptide's peak area based on label free.

 ## 3- K and uniform n-terms:

-quantify variable isotopic labeling difference of single amino acid while having fixed terminal modifications
+Quantify variable isotopic labeling difference of a single amino acid while having fixed terminal modifications.

-## 4- variable:
+## 4- Variable:

-calculate variable modification occurances
+Calculate variable modification occurances